 The Common App is Open.
 Class of 2029, Apply Today!

+In addition to the demand, you might also ask yourself: What do nurse practitioners do?
 Though day-to-day responsibilities of NPs can vary significantly depending on where they work (both geographically and specific facility), nurse practitioners are able to provide excellent care to patients and are known as an integral part of the nursing team.

 In exchange for their work, NPs enjoy relatively high salaries, competitive benefits, job stability, and a rewarding, impactful career.